 The Academic Board is the final authority on all academic matters.
 For all situations not stated in this Bulletin, the Board reserves the right to make the final decision and to generate or update policies from time to time in order to ensure fairness and consistency.
-De-
+Decisions made by the Board have the same effect and force as those published here, once the actions are publicly announced.